Richard-Gabriel Rummonds

 - Submissions must be original poetry manuscripts in English language (although it is acceptable to include some text in other languages).
 Poems published in print or online periodicals, anthologies, or chapbooks may be included, but the manuscript itself must be unpublished.

 - If you include quotes from other works in your manuscript, please be sure they are clearly attributed to the author(s) in a “Notes” section at the back of the manuscript.
+If permissions are required, for a quote, the author is responsible for obtaining permissions.

 - Manuscripts should be formatted using a standard typeface in 12-point font.
 Manuscripts may be single-spaced or 1.5 spaced.